-In the fall of 2023, the Board of Trustees intends to initiate a renewed Market Benchmarking and Compensation Structure Development Project with an outside consultant.
-The Library has made significant progress on the initial plan implemented in 2020, and the Board intends to continue this progress to ensure staff pay is appropriate for the positions held, competitive for the market, and sustainable for the Library's budget and future.
+The Library continues progress on many previous financial strategies.
+The Board of Trustees continues to participate in risk-adverse investment opportunities to grow its reserve and benefit from higher interest rates.
+In the fall of 2023, the Board initiated and approved a renewed Market Benchmarking and Compensation Structure Development Project with an outside consultant, continuing its commitment to ensure staff pay is appropriate for the positions held, competitive for the market, and sustainable for the Library's budget and future.